traveltime-dev/traveltime-benchmarks/README.md

     -e COORDINATES=-8,13 // optional, this will overwrite COUNTRY env var -e COUNTRY=uk // optional, but mandatory if COORDINATES are specified -e TRAVEL_TIME=7200 // optional
-    -e UNIQUE_REQUESTS=1 // optional, this specifies how many unique requests to generate -ti igeolise/traveltime-k6-benchmarks:latest k6 run scripts/time-filter-proto.js
+    -e UNIQUE_REQUESTS=2 // optional, percentage of requests that should be unique -ti igeolise/traveltime-k6-benchmarks:latest k6 run scripts/time-filter-proto.js
 ```